canonical/certification-docs/Policy_Guide-16.04.rst

 Test Suite Bugs
 '''''''''''''''
-Bugs found in the Suite WILL be treated with priority over feature additions or other work.
+Bugs found in the Suite *will* be treated with priority over feature additions or other work.
 We will work with the partner to resolve any bugs in the Suite in a timely manner, and will provide modified versions of the various files affected if necessary to speed a certification along.
 It is very important for